 The first land patent to a settler was given to William W. Marple in January of 1892.
 Mr. Marple owned most of what was to become Camp Parsons at that time.
 Part of a neighboring property that is ours now was owned by Charles Comer who received his land patent in 1893.
 In 1895 Marple sold the land to W.J.
 Worthington who then sold it in 1904 to John Janson.
 Janson then sold the land to John Strom in 1906.
 Strom had the land logged in 1913-14.
 There was also a man by the name of Daniel B. Jackson who owned extensive land around these land patents and may be the reason the name of the harbor was changed to Jackson Cove.
 Regardless, prior to our acquistion, the timber had been harvested.
 What was to be Camp Parsons was first a logging camp; many of the early photographs of Jackson Cove show the extent of logging during that time.
 There was a legend that a Mr. Ferdinand Timm lived on the property at that time and kept his money and other valuables stashed underground, never taking it with him when he left.
 Some believe this is still buried somewhere northwest of the current Silver Marmot Grill.

 In 1918-19 a group of Seattle civic leaders headed up by the first Seattle School Superintendent, Major Edward Ingraham (Ingraham Glacier on Mt.
 Rainier; Ingraham High School in Seattle and first Seattle Scoutmaster) along with Professor Edmund Meany (first Scout Commissioner), searched the Pacific Northwest for a location to build a Scout camp for the young Seattle Area Council and they came across this parcel of land in Jackson Cove that had been logged extensively.
-In 1919 Reginald Hascall Parsons led the fund raising campaign that purchased the 165 acres of waterfront land for $2400.
-It was acquired by the Seattle Trust Company of Seattle in May of 1919 and formally given to the Boy Scouts of America in November of 1919.
+Beginning in 1916 after the council was formed Reginald Hascall Parsons along with local business leadeers raised over $9000 for the new council and with this they wer able to purchase the 165 acres of waterfront land for $2400.
+It was acquired by the Seattle Trust Company of Seattle in May of 1919 and construction began immediately.
 Parsons, a Seattle business man and philanthropist was the first President of the Seattle Area Council.
 At a meeting of the council scoutmasters, Merrit Gilmer suggested the new camp be named for Mr. Parsons and so was born Camp Parsons.
 On July 7th, 1919 the first scouts arrived at Camp Parsons operated by the Seattle Area Council and haven't stopped since.
 Reginald Parsons went on to serve on the National Committee and was awarded the Silver Buffalo in the 30's.
 It is interesting to note that these early civic leaders are the ones who transformed Seattle from a frontier town into a city.

 The camp at that time centered on Booth Hall (today’s Silver Marmot Grill).
 Booth Hall was the first structure built at Camp Parsons and served as the dining hall and administrative offices.
 It was named after Laurence Booth, the CEO of the Washington Title Company who had been the Volunteer Assistant Fire Chief of Seattle during the Great Seattle fire.
 In order to save public records stored in the City Courthouse, he climbed to the top and constantly poured buckets of water to protect that building.
 He inspired others to do the same that resulted in saving some of the historic structures that exist today.
 Mr. Booth along with Major Ingraham was one of the founders of the Scouting movement in Seattle.
 The new camp opened on July 7, 1919 led by its first camp director, Harry Cunningham, a Seattle school teacher of carpentry and avid climber.